jsalignon/cactus/docs/1_Intro/Quick_start.md

 nextflow pull salignon/cactus
 ```

-Results are stored in the folder *results/Cactus_v{version}*.
+Results are stored in the folder *results/Cactus_v{version}* (this path can be changed with the parameter *params.res_dir*).

 # Additional details

-It is highly recommended to use the [Nextflow Tower tool](https://tower.nf/) to easily monitor pipelines progress.
+It is recommended to use the [Nextflow Tower tool](https://tower.nf/) to easily monitor pipelines progress.

 Nextflow handles job submissions on SLURM or other environments, and supervises running the jobs.
 Thus the Nextflow process must run until the pipeline is finished.
 We recommend that you put the process running in the background through screen / tmux or similar tool.
 Alternatively you can run nextflow within a cluster job submitted your job scheduler.

-It is recommended to limit the Nextflow Java virtual machines memory.
+It is recommended to [limit the Nextflow Java virtual machines memory](https://www.nextflow.io/blog/2021/5_tips_for_hpc_users.html)).
 We recommend adding the following line to your environment (typically in ~/.bashrc or ~./bash_profile):
 ```
 NXF_OPTS='-Xms1g -Xmx4g'
 ```